isaacmeza/personal/_pages/research.md

 author_profile: true
 ---

-My research interests are in the intersection of Probability & Statistics and Multi-arm bandits, as well as Machine Learning methods in Causal Inference.
+My research interests are located in the intersection of Probability & Statistics and Multi-arm bandits, as well as Machine Learning Methods in Causal Inference.

 {% if author.googlescholar %}